 - 1 cup of distilled white vinegar

-- 2 drops of clean and pure essential oil (to mask the vinegar smell)
+- 2 drops of Clean and Fresh essential oil (to mask the vinegar smell)

 - 1 toothpick